techidaily/site-win11-tips/source/_posts/essential-steps-for-smoothing-over-filesystem-discrepan-market-trends-indicate-a-rise-in-the-use-of-renewable-energy-sources-write-an-article-discussing-how36.md

  This final system file error solution is the most drastic of all since it amounts to reinstalling Windows 10 or 11\.
 Factory resetting restores Windows to a default system state, which can fix many errors caused by registry, third-party software, and system file issues.
 If you can’t fix a system file error with any other potential fix in this guide, then resetting is the last thing to try.

  Windows 11 and 10 have a Reset this PC tool that makes it easy to factory reset the platform.
 That tool also includes an option that enables you to keep user files in the process.
-Our guide on[how to factory reset Windows](https://www.makeuseof.com/tag/4-ways-factory-reset-windows-computer/) includes instructions for applying this potential resolution with this tool.
+Our guide on [how to factory reset Windows](https://www.makeuseof.com/tag/4-ways-factory-reset-windows-computer/) includes instructions for applying this potential resolution with this tool.

 ##  Get File System Errors Sorted in Windows